 Slow down for a meal.
 Take time to enjoy a meal together, and even do the cooking together to eliminate the stress and make it a fun activity.
 Living in Italy I have learnt the importance of slowing down for a meal, Italians are great at doing lots of smaller courses to prolong the time spent at the table.
 No need to make everything from scratch either if that will stress you out, opt for simple and easy solutions and your guests will be just as happy as long as you are all spending time together.

 Listen to Christmas music.
 I love putting on those classic Christmas tunes in the background when I am at home during the holidays, it creates such a nice and calm atmosphere.
-No need to have the tv on, just music and
+No need to have the tv on, just music and a singalong if you want :-)

 Light those candles.
 Many of us have lots of candles we accumulate over the year, and the darker days are perfect for lighting candles and making your home feel hyggelig.
 I especially enjoy having an advent candle in December to count sown the days to the big day – it gives me a reminder to slow down each evening while I light it and is such a nice ritual.